List of Public Universities in Italy in 2026 for International Students

 Cost of Studying at Public Universities in Italy

-Cost of studying at public universities in Italy is quite cheap.
+The overall cost of studying in Italy can vary greatly if choosing to study at public universities, because it is cheaper.
 It often includes your tuition, administration fee, semester fee, student insurance, library fees or student fees (whichever applies).
 Check out the lowest possible tuition options offered at these universities for international students in the table below:

 | Public Universities of Italy |